Zucchini Breakfast Casserole

 *Chiffonade basil by stacking a few leaves on top of each other, roll them up like a cigar, slice thin, starting at one end of the cigar and working your way down.

-1 Preheat oven to 350°F. In a large bowl beat the eggs.
+1 In a large bowl beat the eggs.
 Add the ricotta and beat until smooth.
 Mix in the grated Parmesan cheese, Tabasco, salt and pepper.

 3 Coat the bottom and sides of a 9x13 baking dish generously with olive oil.
 Pour the egg vegetable mixture into the baking pan and even it out in the pan.
 Place in the middle rack of the oven.
-Bake for 30 minutes at 350°F. The casserole should puff up and brown lightly.
-If it hasn't after 30 minutes at 350, increase the heat to 425° and cook for 5-10 minutes further.
+Bake for 30 minutes at 350°F (175°C).
+The casserole should puff up and brown lightly.
+If it hasn't browned enough after 30 minutes at that temp, increase the heat to 425°F (220°C) and cook for 5-10 minutes further.
 Remove from oven and let cool on a rack for 10 minutes before cutting into squares to serve.